 If your child has been injured, it is important to determine who caused the accident, and whether negligence was involved.
 Whether a negligent caregiver was responsible for the accident, another driver or a defective product, the victim and his or her family deserve compensation for the injuries.
 A child who is permanently injured is entitled to have medical expenses covered for the remainder of his or her life, and may also be entitled to loss of future earning potential, pain and suffering, and emotional distress stemming from the accident and injuries.

 Child injury cases can be complex, as it can be especially difficult to determine damages and losses for a young person’s permanent injury.
-Having an extremely knowledgeable Los Angeles personal injury attorney by your side throughout the process can lift a huge burden from your shoulders, giving you the necessary time to help your child deal with his or her injuries.
+Having a knowledgeable injury attorney by your side throughout the process can lift a huge burden from your shoulders, giving you the necessary time to help your child deal with his or her injuries.